 Omega-3 fatty acids are essential fats our bodies need but can't produce on their own.
 These fats are crucial for many body functions, including brain health and inflammation control.
 They are found in foods like fish, flaxseeds, chia seeds, and walnuts.
 There are three main types of Omega-3s: ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid), and DHA (docosahexaenoic acid).

-One of the most praised benefits of Omega-3 is its ability to keep the skin hydrated.
+One of the most praised benefits of Omega-3 for skin is its ability to keep the skin hydrated.
 Omega-3s help to strengthen the skin's barrier, ensuring that moisture stays locked in.
 This makes your skin look plumper and more youthful.
 If you suffer from dry skin, incorporating Omega-3-rich foods into your diet can make a significant difference.

 Omega-3 and Skin Barrier Function